UK Financial Services, regulations and ethics Demo

 Records of general insurance business must be kept for at least three years.

-The FSA took over the regulation of mortgage advice and transactions on 31 October 2004.
-In this section we will look briefly at the content of the ICOB rules.
+In this section we will look briefly at the content of the ICOB rules which have also been incorporated into the FCA Handbook.

-Its Mortgage Conduct of Business Rules (MCOB) apply to mortgage lenders, administrators, arrangers and advisers.
+Its Mortgage Conduct of Business Rules (MCOB) applies to mortgage lenders, administrators, arrangers and advisers.

 Firms must be authorised, either directly or as an appointed representative of an authorised firm.

 Shortened demo course.
-See details at foot of page....erest (APRs)
+See details at foot of page....s)

 Responsible lending – lenders must take account of a customer’s ability to repay before giving a loan